BretFisher/kubernetes-mastery/slides/assignments/01kubectlrun.md

 Running containers

    3.1.
-Run a container using image `bretfisher/clock`.
+Create a deployment using `kubectl create` that runs the image `bretfisher/clock` and name it `ticktock`.

    3.2.
-Run two more containers using that same image.
+Start 2 more containers of that image in the `ticktock` deployment.

    3.3.
-Show the last line of output of these three containers.
+Use a selector to output only the last line of logs of each container.

+(answers on next slide)

 ---